acmucsd/membership-portal/README.md

 REST API for the UC San Diego ACM chapter's membership portal.
 This is an open-source project, made for members by members, and we welcome any contributions!
 If you're interested in using the API for your own project and/or contributing, check out our guide [here](https://github.com/acmucsd/membership-portal/blob/master/.github/CONTRIBUTING.md).

 ### Build Instructions
 `npm install` may not work properly due to version incompatibilities.
-Feel free to use `yarn ...` instead of `npm run ...`, but make sure not to commit the `yarn.lock`.
+Feel free to use `yarn ...` instead of `npm run ...`.

 1. Clone the repository: `git clone https://github.com/acmucsd/membership-portal`.
 2. Navigate to the directory: `cd membership-portal`.